• Accident Guide in Tennessee

 After the accident has been reported to the DOS, you must show proof of adequate car insurance, unless you have notarized releases from each person involved in the accident.

-You can claim financial responsibility in one of two ways:
+You can claim financial responsibility in one of following ways:

 • Show proof of insurance from your auto insurance company.